 - avoiding carbohydrates around bedtime

-- taking medication closer to bedtime and not at dinner time
+- taking medication closer to bedtime rather than at dinner time

-Other steps include eating dinner earlier in the evening.
-After dinner, some light physical activity, such as going for a walk, jogging, or yoga, is encouraged.
+- doing some light physical activity after dinner, such as going for a walk, jogging, or yoga

-People who experience the dawn phenomenon regularly should talk to their doctor as it can lead to serious complications.
+People who experience the dawn phenomenon regularly should talk to their doctor.

 - organ damage

-For example, if a person who takes insulin or medication to lower blood sugar levels does not eat a regular bedtime snack, their blood sugar levels may drop during the night.
+For example, if a person who takes insulin or medication to lower blood sugar levels does not eat a regular bedtime snack, or if they take too much insulin, their blood sugar levels may drop during the night.

-This person's body then responds to the low blood sugar levels by releasing hormones that trigger sugar levels to go back up.
+This person's body then responds by releasing growth hormones that trigger sugar levels to go back up.
 This may cause blood sugar levels to be higher than normal in the morning.

 How can you tell the difference?

-The easiest way to rule out the Somogyi effect is to check blood sugar levels at bedtime, around 2 to 3 a.m., and after waking up for several nights and mornings.
+The easiest way to rule out the Somogyi effect is to check blood sugar levels at bedtime, around 2 to 3 a.m., and after waking up.
+The person should do this for several nights and mornings.

 Some people may choose to wear a continuous glucose monitor, which can record the sugar levels throughout the day and night, allowing the user to track the trends.